M1chol/m1/_posts/2025-01-15-google-coral-setup.md

 1. use the original version for old Tensorflow and python e.g. in Docker
 2. use the newer version continued by the community

 Regarding point one, I recommend the excellent [Jeff Geerling's blog post](https://www.jeffgeerling.com/blog/2023/pcie-coral-tpu-finally-works-on-raspberry-pi-5) he explains how to use Docker to make an “outdated” virtual machine inside rpi.
 The solution works but is not satisfactory for me.
 Looking for an alternative, I found the user [feranick](https://github.com/feranick/), who fixed bugs in the google repositories and built improved versions of gasket-dkms, libedgetpu and pycoral that work for the new version of Tensorflow (2.17) and python (3.11).
-All further instructions for point 2. </br>
+All further instructions for point 2.

-**Technical** </br>
+**Technical** <br>
 The gray text in the code blocks (preceded by #) indicates a general comment illustrating the operation of the command.
 Below you will find the command for my case, it may differ from your command, so be careful.
 If the commands are split with newline run them one by one.

 ## Instructions